kyuupichan/kcpp/README.rst

 which generally means it is not done.
 Another reason refactoring is avoided is fear of breaking things subtly owing to poor testsuite coverage, or alternatively having to manually update hundreds or thousands of tests to account for changes in output that a refactoring might cause.
-A quick glance at the preprocessor or diagnostic subsystems of GCC and Clang today, and trying to understand them, shows creeping complexity and loss of clarity - Clang's original preprocessor (written by Chris Lattner) was fairly clean and efficient - something that couldn't really be said of GCC's libcpp - but those days are long gone.
+A quick glance at the diagnostic and expression parsing and evalation subsystems of GCC and Clang today, and trying to understand them, shows creeping complexity and loss of clarity.
+Clang's original preprocessor was fairly clean and efficient - something that was only partly true of GCC's libcpp at one point - but for both those days are long gone.

 I learnt Python in 2012, and since that time have come to love its simplicity and elegance.
-In 2016 I demonstrated with ElectrumX that, with care, Python can provide efficient implementations of heavy workloads.
-More recently I have become interested in learning C++ properly (I used to be able to write basic C++ from around the mid 1990s, but at the time I much preferred C, and I have never been good at idiomatic C++ as I've never worked on a good C++ codebase).
+In 2016 with ElectrumX that I showed that Python can provide efficient processing of heavy workloads.
+More recently I have become interested in learning C++ properly (I used to be able to write basic C++ from around the mid 1990s, but at the time I much preferred C, and I have never been good at idiomatic C++ as I've never worked on a large and decent C++ codebase).
 I took a look at drafts of the most recent C++ standard and decided "Aha!
 Let's try something insane and attempt a C++23 preprocessor in Python."
-I started this crazy project at around the end of February 2025.
+I started this crazy project at around the end of January 2025.

-So can a performant and standards-conforming preprocessor be written in Python?
-Judge for yourself.
+Can a performant and standards-conforming preprocessor be written in Python?
+You be the judge.

 What about the other open source C preprocessors?
 =================================================

-There are several publicly available preprocessors, usually written in C or C++, and most claim to be standards conforming, but in reality are far from it, particularly when it comes to corner cases or more recent features like processing generic UTF-8 source and handling the details of UCNs.
-To my surprise three or four Python preprocessors exist as well, but from what I could see don't take efficiency or standards conformance seriously, and had other goals such as visualization (cpip is a cool example of this).
+There are several publicly available preprocessors, usually written in C or C++, and most claim to be standards conforming, but in reality are not, particularly when it comes to corner cases or more recent features like processing generic UTF-8 source and handling the details of UCNs.
+None of them make an effort at high-quality, consistent diagnostics and I do not like their codebases.

+To my surprise about three Python preprocessors exist as well, but from what I could see don't take efficiency, diagnostics or standards conformace seriously, and had other goals such as visualization (cpip is a cool example of this).
+They don't appear to be actively maintained.

+I invite you to compare the expression parsing and evaluation code of other preprocessors with expressions.py.

 Goals